garyrexoficial/Arduino-3Dprint/sensors/humidity_sensor/files/README.md

 2. Add the **DHT library** via the Arduino Library Manager.
 3. Upload the sketch `humidity_dht11.ino` to your Arduino board.
 4. Open the Serial Monitor at **9600 baud**.

-After uploading the sketch, open the Serial Monitor at **9600 baud**.
 You should see humidity and temperature readings like this:

 ![Screenshot of Serial Monitor with hygrometer readings](../../../docs/img/screenshot_serial_monitor_hygrometer.png)